THM-Graphs/knowledgebase/riStructure/Entity-Manager preparation query.md

 MERGE (c2)-[:IN_DEPARTMENT]->(c1)
 MERGE (r)-[:IN_VOLUME]->(c2);
 MATCH (r:Regesta)
-WHERE // r.identifier STARTS WITH "RI VI,4,"
-r.identifier starts with "[RIplus] Regg.
+WHERE r.identifier starts with "[RIplus] Regg.
 Heinrich VII. n. " WITH r, r.identifier as identifier,
 "RI06" AS department,
 "[RIplus] Regg.
 Heinrich VII."
 AS volume